yoonsikp/microEMR/README.md

-# µChart
+# nanoChart
 No more shitty EMR pls

 <img src="https://imgs.xkcd.com/comics/standards.png">

 ### User story
-A family doctor wants to write their notes in a standards compliant way, without paying for greedy and proprietary EMR systems.
+A family doctor wants to write their notes in a standards compliant way, without paying for greedy and proprietary charting systems.

 A health agency wants an EMR that will log the user's access to patient records to prevent misuse or unethical access.